gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.

-The use of SCTP PAD chunk is recommened as it at least can enable future extension or SCTP implementation that account also for the padding.
+The use of SCTP PAD chunk is recommended as it at least can enable future extension or SCTP implementation that account also for the padding.
 Use of DTLS padding hides this packet expansion from SCTP.